 Each year, FLIFF looks back and pays tribute to some of the greatest films and filmmakers in the history of Cinema.
 Film series such as the "Back 50" celebrate the Academy Award winning films from 50 years ago.
 Each year a legendary director is awarded the "Robert Wise Award" for excellence in directing.

-Post a Review: Post your review on the business's Facebook page or Google Local Business.
+Post a Review: Review the business on their Facebook page or Google Local Business.
 This helps others in making informed decisions.